 - A. SISC Code C this code is for persons eligible to receive financial assistance under OAP-A, OAP-B, or OAP Refugee Assistance, who do not receive an SSI payment, and do not otherwise qualify for the Colorado Medicaid Program.
-Code C signifies that no FFP is available in medical assistance program expenditures. - B. Recipients of financial assistance under State AND, State AB or OAP "C" are not eligible for assistance under the Old Age Pension Health Care Program.
+Code C signifies that no FFP is available in medical assistance program expenditures. - B. Recipients of financial assistance under State AND, State AB or OAP "C" are not eligible for assistance under the Old Age Pension Health Care Program and the Old Age Pension Health Care Supplemental Program.